BACK TO QUILTS

 15" x 19"

-What embellishments were used to make the quilt top?
+Fiber type(s) used to make the quilt top:

-What is the width of the binding (front side only)?
+What is the width of the binding (measure on the top only)?

 less than a half inch

 What kind of filling is used in the quilt?

 Number of quilting stitches per inch, place 1:

 Number of quilting stitches per inch, place 2: